cremich/awesome-q-developer/README.md

 - 📝 Blog Post/Article
 - 📺 Video
 - 🛠️ Tools/Integrations
+- 📚 Documentation

 ## 🎯 Getting Started
 - 🛠️ [Installing the Amazon Q Developer extension or plugin in your IDE](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/q-in-IDE-setup.html) - Learn how to set up AMazon Q Developer in your integrated development environment.
+- 📝 [Setting Up the AWS Organization, Identity Center, and the Amazon Q Developer Pro Subscription](https://community.aws/content/2gVkt0Ir5xLHGuhIWhhDycdo260/setting-up-the-aws-organization-identity-center-and-the-amazon-q-developer-pro-subscription) - Your development team is excited to use the pro features of Amazon Q Developer—but they need to connect to a valid subscription server.
+You are the person responsible for all things AWS and it is your job to make this happen.
+Don't worry, in this blog post I will share with you exactly what you need to do.
+- 📝 [Accelerate your Software Development Lifecycle with Amazon Q](https://aws.amazon.com/blogs/devops/accelerate-your-software-development-lifecycle-with-amazon-q/) - This blog post explores how Amazon Q can accelerate development tasks across the SDLC using an example To-Do API project.
+Throughout this blog, we will navigate through the various phases of the SDLC while implementing To-Do API by leveraging Amazon Q Business and Amazon Q Developer.
+We will walk through common use cases for Amazon Q Business in the planning and research phases, and Amazon Q Developer in the research, design, development, testing, and maintenance phases.
+- 📝 [My "Aha!"
+Moment with Amazon Q - Understanding the Personas of AWS's AI Assitant](https://cremich.cloud/my-aha-moment-with-amazon-q) - This blog post breaks down the different Personas of Amazon Q and how those personalities change depending on where you interact with the service.
+You'll learn why grasping this concept is key, making Amazon Q a powerful tool in your cloud development toolbox.

+## 🌱 Learning Paths
 - 🎓 [Amazon Q Developer Immersion Day](https://catalog.us-east-1.prod.workshops.aws/workshops/140d775f-670f-4e22-96e0-545515e7b35f/en-US) - In this immersive workshop, you will explore the transformative impact of generative AI on the development activities, allowing you to apply next-generation developer experience concepts throughout your SDLC.
 You will gain practical insights into how generative AI can significantly enhances your efficiency.
 - 🎓 [Amazon Q Developer Deep Dive](https://catalog.us-east-1.prod.workshops.aws/workshops/e2226eb6-f109-47ae-b2c5-f02bf73b7d0e/en-US) - This workshop will help you learn how to use Amazon Q Developer to write code faster and with fewer errors.
 Amazon Q Developer is an AI coding companion that provides suggestions for code snippets & full code generation based on the context of your file, function & variable names, and comments.
 It is powered by machine learning and trained on billions of lines of AWS & other open source code.
 However, Amazon Q Developer can limit the suggested code to open source code based on the license type that is not restrictive.
+- 🎓 [Building the Q-Words App](https://catalog.workshops.aws/qwords/en-US) - By completing this workshop, you will gain hands-on experience in planning, writing, optimizing, and troubleshooting code using Amazon Q Developer capabilities in the IDE and in the AWS Console.
 - 🎓 [Next Generation Developer Tools](https://github.com/094459/q-workshop) - A hands on guide to working with Amazon Q Developer.
 Made by DevRel with 💖.
 In this hands on lab, we are going to run through how to use the next generation of developer tooling to help make our jobs as developers more enjoyable and productive.
 We will create a new application from scratch, and then build upon this and perform many of the tasks you would typically do as a developer.
-Author: [Ricardo Sueiras](https://github.com/094459)
-- 📝 [Reimagining software development with the Amazon Q Developer Agent](https://aws.amazon.com/blogs/machine-learning/reimagining-software-development-with-the-amazon-q-developer-agent/) - This post describes how to get started with the software development agent, gives an overview of how the agent works, and discusses its performance on public benchmarks.
-- 📝 [My "Aha!"
-Moment with Amazon Q - Understanding the Personas of AWS's AI Assitant](https://cremich.cloud/my-aha-moment-with-amazon-q) - This blog post breaks down the different Personas of Amazon Q and how those personalities change depending on where you interact with the service.
-You'll learn why grasping this concept is key, making Amazon Q a powerful tool in your cloud development toolbox.
-- 📝 [Accelerate your Software Development Lifecycle with Amazon Q](https://aws.amazon.com/blogs/devops/accelerate-your-software-development-lifecycle-with-amazon-q/) - This blog post explores how Amazon Q can accelerate development tasks across the SDLC using an example To-Do API project.
-Throughout this blog, we will navigate through the various phases of the SDLC while implementing To-Do API by leveraging Amazon Q Business and Amazon Q Developer.
-We will walk through common use cases for Amazon Q Business in the planning and research phases, and Amazon Q Developer in the research, design, development, testing, and maintenance phases.
-- 📝 [Setting Up the AWS Organization, Identity Center, and the Amazon Q Developer Pro Subscription](https://community.aws/content/2gVkt0Ir5xLHGuhIWhhDycdo260/setting-up-the-aws-organization-identity-center-and-the-amazon-q-developer-pro-subscription) - Your development team is excited to use the pro features of Amazon Q Developer—but they need to connect to a valid subscription server.
-You are the person responsible for all things AWS and it is your job to make this happen.
-Don't worry, in this blog post I will share with you exactly what you need to do.
-Author: [Ricardo Ferreira](https://github.com/riferrei)

 ## 🏛️ Architecture & Design
 - 📝 [A practical approach to using generative AI in the SDLC](https://community.aws/content/2i1vLMdryliLgpdceMy2N6o2LPn/a-practical-approach-to-using-generative-ai-in-the-sdlc) - Learn how an AI assistant like Amazon Q Developer helps me figure out what to build and how to build it.